Illustrator Ink Effect and Morphing Type

 Turn that text into a compound shape.

 For the Offset Path settings, choose something like 4px-8px, and set the Joins to Round.
-This will make the shapes thicker, and the join will make them connect smoothly.
+This will make the shapes thicker, and the rounded join will make letters connect smoothly.
 The larger the number, the farther away the fluidity will occur, and the more ‘gooey/sticky‘ things will become.
-However, if the values are too big, the letters will start filling their counters and close the letterforms altogether… like the hole in the d… the d-hole… it will vanish.
-Nobody wants a vanished d-hole.

 Now add a second Offset Path effect.
 An alert will appear saying you’ve already got one.
 Ignore the message and apply the new effect because we know what we’re doing.

 Order is important; the positive offset should be on top and the negative offset underneath.
+Try a larger negative like -6px to thin out the goopy connections.

-Finally, adjust the letter placement using the Touch Type Tool to make some delicious ooey gooey text.
+Finally, adjust the individual letter placement using the Touch Type Tool to make some delicious ooey gooey text.
 If the Touch Type Tool button is not visible in the character panel, enable it under the Character options menu.

 The Touch Type Tool is in the options menu.

 With very little effort and some hand-placed drippy lines, the finished text comes together quickly.
 And it’s all still editable text.
+There are endless layers of effects one could add to really build these up!

 Wrapping up

-But I now just realized who I’ve become.
+I just realized who I’ve become.

 Me